IllusionMods/KKS-Translation/README.md

 The `assets` folder inside of `Bepinex\Translation\en\RedirectedResources` can be compressed into a .zip archive to be read by the game (simply right-click on the assets folder and then compress to .zip).
 Uncompressed files under `assets` are also still loaded.
 The game has to be restarted in order to see updated translations.

 The plugin [TextResourceRedirector](https://github.com/IllusionMods/TranslationTools#textresourceredirector) is required for these translations.
-Always keep it updated.
+Always keep it updated. (not ready yet, you early adopter!)

 ### Structure of the "RedirectedResources" directory